Contest Registration and Instructions

 3-1.
 Each team is required to submit an electronic copy of its solution paper by email to email@example.com.
 Any team member or the advisor may submit this email.

 3-2.
-In the subject line of your email write: COMAP and your team's control number.
+In the subject line of your email write: Your team's control number.
 For example:

 3-3.
 Use your team's control number as the name of your file attachment.

 3-4.
-COMAP will accept only an Adobe PDF or Microsoft Word file of your solution.
+COMAP will accept only an Adobe PDF file of your solution.
 DO NOT include programs or software with your email as they will not be used in the judging process.
 Limit one solution per email.
 The names of the students, advisor, or institution should NOT appear on any page of the electronic solution.
 Page 1 of the teams electronic solution should be the team summary. *Note: The attachment must be less than 17MB.
-Do not use a cloud service such as Google Docs your email must contain a Adobe PDF or Microsoft Word attachment.
+Do not use a cloud service such as Google Docs your email must contain a Adobe PDF attachment.

 - Have each student sign the Control Sheet,